Mandala: Hinduism

 Many situate yantras as central focus points for Hindu tantric practice.
 Yantras are not representations, but are lived, experiential, nondual realities.
 As Khanna describes:

 The term 'mandala' appears in the Rigveda as the name of the sections of the work, and Vedic rituals use mandalas such as the Navagraha mandala to this day.

+For each tantric tradition, its mandala is the most important visual form.
+Abhinavagupta in his Tantrāloka textually describes the four key mandalas of the Trika tradition, which were translated, decoded and illustrated by Christian de Vietri in his book Trika Maṇḍala Prakāśa.

 Buddhism

 Vajrayana

 In Vajrayana Buddhism, mandalas have been developed also into sandpainting.
 They are also a key part of Anuttarayoga Tantra meditation practices.

 Visualisation of Vajrayana teachings

 The man mandala can be shown to represent in visual form the core essence of the Vajrayana teachings.
 The mandala represents the nature of the Pure Land, Enlightened mind.

 An example of this type of mandala is Vajrabhairava mandala a silk tapestry woven with gilded paper depicting lavish elements like crowns and jewelry, which gives a three-dimensional effect to the piece.

 Mount Meru

 A mandala can also represent the entire universe, which is traditionally depicted with Mount Meru as the axis mundi in the center, surrounded by the continents.
 One example is the Cosmological Mandala with Mount Meru, a silk tapestry from the Yuan dynasty that serves as a diagram of the Tibetan cosmology, which was given to China from Nepal and Tibet.